 The voice speaks out in a more friendly manner as she enters earshot.

 “You sure are a difficult citizen to find, Madam Rinn.”

 I cant my head in confusion, looking to make out the person speaking at me.
 Keeping my arms up, in case the people behind those lights carry guns.

 A well-toned, red-haired, and emerald-eyed woman appears before me, eclipsing the wide field of incandescent beams behind her.
 She is attired in the midnight black expeditionary uniform of the Royal Navy.
 The one with minimal ostentatious ribbons and insignia, for when they are on mission, or when they know they’ll need to wash it sooner than later, like when trudging through a forest.

 “At ease, Interdictor,” she enunciates.
 “You are not under arrest.”

-I put my hands down and crease my brow in vexation.
+I put my hands down and crease my face in vexation.
 Before I can get a word in edgewise, the servicewoman continues.